DeeMcCart/CI_PP3_RepairsTracker/README.md

 The following were used to extend the functionality of python.
 Each required an install in the development environment, and an update to the requirements.txt file with the package name and version.
 The requirements.txt file is then carried through and its contents installed when the CI terminal is built in the Production/ Heroku environment.
 As variety of libaries were tried when developing RepairsTracker, I needed to prune requirements.txt back to just those libraries required for the delivered version.
 <br>

-* os - used to pickup environment variable(s) (required for Twilio use)
+* os - used to pickup environment variable(s) (required for Twilio SMS use)
-* dotenv - used to define and retrieve environment variables (required for Twilio use)
+* dotenv - used to define and retrieve environment variables (required for Twilio SMS use)
+* sys - used to pickup environment variables (required for Twilio use)
 * time - used for sleep function
 * datetime - used for determining current date and incrementing to calculate due dates